VizRCA/xr-workshop/Instructions.md

 + You can also enter numbers directly in the inspector.
 + This is common to all objects that can be placed in the unity scene.

+#### Local vs World Space

++ Nest some Cubes in a GameObject.
++ Move around the holder GameObject

+#### Details

+Its important to see the difference between Local space and World space.
+In every scene,or any 3D world, there is a point of origin, often referred to as zero, as it is represented by the position (0,0,0).

+"All world positions of objects in 3D are relative to world zero.
+However, to make things simpler, we also use Local space (also known as Object space) to define object positions in relation to one another.
+Local space assumes that every object has its own zero point, which is the point from which its axis handles emerge.
+This is usually the center of the object, and by creating relationships between objects, we can compare their positions in relation to one another.
+Such relationships, known as parent-child relationships, mean that we can calculate distances from other objects using Local space, with the parent object's position becoming the new zero point for any of its child objects." - [Source](https://www.scribd.com/read/253047721/Unity-Game-Development-Essentials)

 ----

 ### Material settings